Dane Fletcher: Professional career

-New England Patriots
+New England Patriots (first stint)

-After going undrafted in the 2010 NFL Draft, Fletcher signed with the New England Patriots.
+After going undrafted in the 2010 NFL draft, Fletcher signed with the New England Patriots.
 Fletcher became one of two undrafted rookies to make the Patriots' opening day roster, although he was inactive for the first three games of the 2010 season.
 In Week 4, Fletcher made his NFL debut against the Miami Dolphins.
 In Week 6, Fletcher saw his first considerable action on defense as a reserve against the Baltimore Ravens.
 The next week against the San Diego Chargers, Fletcher forced his first career fumble.
 In Week 15, Fletcher's late-fourth quarter sack of Green Bay Packers quarterback Matt Flynn, the first of Fletcher's career, helped thwart a Packers drive and preserve a Patriots win.
 Fletcher finished his 2010 rookie season with 23 tackles and two sacks in 13 games played, all as a reserve.

 Fletcher missed six games with a thumb injury for the 2011 season, returning in week 13 against the Washington Redskins where he would record his career high of tackles in a game with eight.
 In Super Bowl XLVI, he recorded one tackle as the Patriots lost to the New York Giants 21-17.
 He was waived/injured on August 14, 2012, and subsequently reverted to injured reserve.
-The Patriots re-signed Fletcher for the 2013 season, he played in 15 games, he initially played mostly on special teams but played more defensive snaps after Jerod Mayo was placed on injured reserve.
+The Patriots re-signed Fletcher for the 2013 season, where he played in 15 games, initially playing mostly on special teams but played more defensive snaps after Jerod Mayo was placed on injured reserve.